 Teach Kids Ukulele

 The small size of the ukulele makes it the perfect first instrument for most children.
 In recent years ukes have gained popularity, particularly in schools, as a great instrument to help develop kid’s musical abilities.
 They aren’t very hard to learn, are relatively inexpensive and are super FUN!
-So here’s our little guide for getting you going if you want to teach your child to play the ukulele.
+So here’s our little guide for getting you going if you want to teach your child to play this fantastic instrument.

-If you haven’t chosen a ukulele yet, you might want to start on a soprano uke.
+If you haven’t chosen an instrument yet, you might want to start on a soprano uke.
 Soprano ukes are the smallest size of ukulele, the other sizes being concert, tenor and baritone.
-A lot of people who teach ukulele to kids recommend this one from Kala, people like them because they are built well, are reasonably priced and sound really good.
-Since we are talking about kids, color can be an important factor when making a purchase, so another highly recommended ukulele for kids is the Kala Makala Dolphin Soprano Ukulele, it comes in something like eight colors and kids will really love the look of it.
-It’s also generally regarded as one of the best starter ukuleles around.
+Music teachers often recommend this one from Kala, people like them because they are built well, are reasonably priced and sound really good.
+Since we are talking about kids, color can be an important factor when making a purchase, so another highly recommended uke for kids is the Kala Makala Dolphin Soprano Ukulele, it comes in something like eight colors and kids will really love the look of it.
+It’s also generally regarded as one of the best starter models around.

 What age can children start playing ukulele?